Thai royal ranks and titles: Phra Vorachaya

+Phra Chaya

-Phra ChayaPhra Chaya (พระชายา) is a princess, Chao Fa (HRH Princess) or Phra Ong Chao (HRH Princess) who is married to prince, at every level.
+Phra Chaya (พระชายา) is a princess, Chao Fa (HRH Princess) or Phra Ong Chao (HRH Princess) who is married to prince, at every level.
 She retains her own title.
 When referring to her as a wife of the prince, she may be called "Phra Chaya Nai (husband's name)".

+Chaya

-ChayaChaya (ชายา) is a princess or Mom Chao (HSH Princess) who is married to prince, at every level.
+Chaya (ชายา) is a princess or Mom Chao (HSH Princess) who is married to prince, at every level.
 Again, she would retain her own title.
 When referring to her as a wife of the prince, she may be called "Chaya Nai (husband's name)".

+Moam

-MomMom (หม่อม), in this context, is a commoner married to a prince.
+Mom (หม่อม), in this context, is a commoner married to a prince.
 She uses this title as a prefix of her name, adding na Ayudhya to her new surname; for example, Mom Srirasmi Mahidol na Ayudhya (a wife of Chao Fa Maha Vajiralongkorn, whose surname is Mahidol).
 If she has her own title (Mom Rajawongse or Mom Luang), she retains it.